-With four start dates a year, 11-week terms and a total of 14 courses, full-time students can finish in less than two years for as little as $26,390.1
+With four start dates a year, 11-week terms and a total of 14 courses, full-time students can finish in less than two years for under $15,000.2

 x 56 total credits

 Higher education should be a manageable investment.
-Talk to an admissions advisor and learn how our online Master of Public Health program can be more affordable with loans and grants, scholarship opportunities, and corporate and military discounts for those who qualify.
+Talk to an admissions advisor and learn how our online Master of Public Health program can be more affordable with credit transfers, loans and grants, scholarship opportunities, corporate grants and military discounts for those who qualify.

 Find more about:

-Applicants with a GPA of 2.8 (no rounding) to 2.99 may request an exception to the minimum 3.0 cumulative GPA requirement through submission of a personal statement in the form of a written essay.
+Applicants with a Bachelor’s degree GPA of 2.0 (no rounding) to 2.49 may request an exception to the minimum 2.50 cumulative GPA requirement through the submission of a personal statement in the form of a written essay.
 Instructions and a scoring rubric for submitting a request for an exception may be obtained from the Admissions Advisor.
-The decision of the scoring committee will be final.
-Our online Master of Public Health program is available in every state except Connecticut, New York and Rhode Island.
-Please speak with an Admissions Advisor to determine your eligibility for enrollment.
+The scoring of the committee will be final.